Twisting Pushing Edging – Your Skiing Controls

 Many skiers think they need to improve their perceived ‘technique’ to get better.
 But there are many skiers with so called ‘poor technique’ who are very capable of skiing everywhere.
 And vice versa, there are many skiers with so called ‘great technique’ who struggle when the going gets tough.

 The perception of improving technique may be a red herring.
-It’s not technique that needs to improve it’s your ability to move freely on your skis.
-Maybe that’s just semantics but I don’t think so.
+It’s not technique that needs to improve it’s your ability to move freely and control what you do with your skis in relation to the mountain.
+Maybe it’s just semantics but not in my experience.

-‘Technique’ can often conjure up a fixed way of doing something.
-The ability to move freely however is very different.
+‘Technique can often conjure up a fixed way of doing something.
+The ability to move freely on your skis however is very different.

 With that in mind lets move onto movements and how to use them to control your skis.

-There are three things you need do be able to do with your skis.
-Don’t forget skis are attached to our feet so it’s up to us to control them.
-Each one of these three things is infinitely variable and how each three blend together is also is infinitely variable.
+There are many things you need to be able to do with your skis to become a competent all-mountain skier but generally we can divide them into three skills.
+Don’t forget skis are attached to your feet so it’s up to you to control them.
+There’s no magical formula.

-We call these three things we do with our skis the ‘Steering Elements’.
+The three main things we can do with our skis are:

 Twisting, Pushing and Edging.